NathanGavenski/IL-Datasets/README.md

 Here is a list of the upcoming releases:

-- [ ] Make benchmark a different installation from imitation_datasets
 - [ ] Create actual documentation
 - [ ] Benchmark methods
    - [x] Behavioural Cloning